 - Alignment with the strategic plan and academic improvement plan goals and objectives of Richmond Public Schools, the purpose of external research as stated above, the requirements of the Family Educational Rights and Privacy Act (FERPA), and the requirements for conducting research in the division.

 - Relevance to the instructional program of the division.

 - Expected benefits to students, staff, and the division.

 - Quality of the research.

 - Resources required of staff, students, and the division.

 - Potential for informing division practices, advancing teaching and learning, and positively impacting the educational experiences of individual students.

-Download a copy of the policy and procedures for conducting research (including the research application, research contract, and informed consent templates which MUST be used to submit a formal application for review): External Research Project Application can be found under Documents and Forms.
+Download a copy of the policy and procedures for conducting research ( to include the research application, research contract, and informed consent templates which MUST be used to submit a formal application for review): The External Research Project Application can be found under Documents and Forms.